evan-erdos/trail-of-cthulhu/story/act-2/seq-4/index.md

 ---
 layout: sequence
 title:  Shadow of the Hegemon
-seq:     4
 ---